Studiosity/grover/README.md

   }
 end
 ```

+For available PNG/JPEG options, see https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagescreenshotoptions

+Note that by default the `full_page` option is set to false and you will get a 800x600 image.
+You can either specify
+the image size using the `clip` options, or capture the entire page with `full_page` set to `true`.

 #### Page URL for middleware requests (or passing through raw HTML)
 If you want to have the header or footer display the page URL, Grover requires that this is passed through via the